 The 2006 surplus was serious money, a whopping $9.9 million.
 Then a year later the surplus was $6.7 million.
 Since 2000 we've been stripped of more than $20 million in taxes not required for the budget.
-Despite that surplus, when there's a major power outage we lose our water supply because the pumps have no back-up generators.
+Despite such surpluses, whenever there was an area-wide power outage we lost our water supply because the pumps had no back-up generators.
 Do they have them now?

 Stand-by power is amazingly cheap, but government has more important concerns.
-Charlottesville once spent $20,000 to bring its city hall Christmas tree from California.
+Charlottesville once spent $20,000 to bring a replacement Christmas tree from California.

-Remember the city's Revenue Sharing agreement with the surrounding county?
+Remember the city's Revenue Sharing agreement with Albemarle county?
 The sharing formula rests on how much each side taxes its citizens.
 Charlottesville always taxes more to stay on the getting side of the deal instead of the giving.

-By over-taxing us $6.7 million too much that year, the following year the city collected from the county a whopping $13.6 million under the formula.
+By over-taxing us $6.7 million too much one year, the following year the city collected from the county a whopping $13.6 million under the formula.

-Revenue Sharing created an imperative for city council to over-tax us.
-That's a secret.
-Now you know.
-So far it's been worth $161 Albemarle millions to the city.
+Revenue Sharing created an imperative for the city to over-tax us.
+Now you know a secret.
+So far it's been worth $161 Albemarle millions flowing into the city.

 * Money is wasted here as it is everywhere.
 Whether due to empire building or whatever, taxes fund two separate city planning staffs, yet every potential action requires costly outside consultants with commonly less expertise than is found on staff or at the local university.
 Why?
 No local official will put his name on a proposal that might prove unpopular.

 Psychology has names for these things.
 There is the Interloper Effect - the power of third party consulting to pass as objective and without motive.
-Of course that's only because we citizens don't know what biases the consultant is known for in the industry.
-That's for the inner circle who chose them to know.
+Of course that's only because we citizens don't know what biases the consultant has cultivated in the industry.
+That's for insiders to know.

-To pick a current example, dam and reservoir studies produce findings that a particular consultant is known for.
+To pick a current example, stunningly controversial dam and reservoir studies produced findings that a particular consultant is known for.
 Want a different result?
 Pick a consultant with a different bias.